Our Academic Partners

-FSNet-Africa is partnering with ten African institutions in six African countries: Ghana, Kenya, South Africa, Malawi, Tanzania, and Zambia.
+FSNet-Africa is partnering with ten African institutions in six African countries: Ghana, Kenya, Malawi, South Africa, Tanzania, and Zambia.

-The participating institutions in these six focus countries are:
+The participating institutions are:

-- Kenya: University of Nairobi
+- Kenya: University of Nairobi (UoN)

 - Malawi: Lilongwe University of Agriculture and Natural Resources (LUANAR) and Malawi University of Science and Technology (MUST)

-- Zambia: University of Zambia
+- Zambia: University of Zambia (UNZA)

-As a strategy to embed capacity in African institutions while building strong partnerships, fellows will remain in their universities but spend time at UP and UoL for these structured components of the fellowship.
+As a strategy to embed capacity in African institutions while building strong partnerships, fellows remain in their universities but spend time at UP and UoL for these structured components of the fellowship.

 During the fellowship, each fellow is assigned at least two mentors – one each from an African university and from UoL.
 These research triads are carefully matched to ensure that the triad is an interdisciplinary team, enabling the ECRFs to receive the support they need to develop and implement quality interdisciplinary research projects.
 Each triad is also be linked to a researcher at UP, who has similar research interests, to help build their networks within their field.
 The mentorship component creates opportunities for ECRFs and mentors to build meaningful relationships with researchers outside of their own organisation and from diverse geographic areas that can lead to longer-term collaborations.